Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Introduction

-The resting-state functional Magnetic Resonance Imaging (fMRI) data of people with ASD has been analysed to show abnormalities in functional connectivity\footnote{Functional connectivity examines the correlation of activity between different brain regions.
+The resting-state functional Magnetic Resonance Imaging (rs-fMRI) data of people with ASD has been analysed to show abnormalities in functional connectivity\footnote{Functional connectivity examines the correlation of activity between different brain regions.
 If two areas consistently show increases and decreases in activity together, they are considered functionally connected.} \cite{bi_2018_abnormal}.
 These \textit{differences} in \textit{distinctive} patterns in the functional connectivity of autistic individuals can serve as \textbf{\textit{biomarkers}} of ASD.
-By researching these differences, studies have identified several brain networks and areas that are associated with ASD such as disrupted connectivity in the Default Mode Network (DMN) \cite{kennedy_2008_functional}.
-However, the vast differences in ASD and the concept of the ``idiosyncratic brain" suggests that there exists a highly personalised neural network configuration for each individual \cite{hahamy_2015_the,bi_2018_abnormal}.
-The regions involved are also affected by the severity of ASD \cite{donovan_2016_the}.
-This highlights the need for a method to identify the intricate patterns of neural networks in ASD and possibly reveal a biomarker that is characteristic of all ASD individuals regardless of the severity of ASD.
+However, recent research highlights the “idiosyncratic brain” concept, where functional connectivity patterns vary widely among individuals with ASD.
+This variability complicates the search for a universal biomarker and underscores the need for a tool that can analyse these subtle differences.
+(For additional detail on these neural connectivity patterns, see Section II-A.)

-These abnormalities can be learned using deep learning (DL) to distinguish between ASD and Typical Control (TC).
+These differences can be learned using deep learning (DL) and be used to distinguish ASD and Typical Control (TC).
 Many recent studies have emerged using functional connectivity for ASD classification using machine learning, with some showing a high accuracy ($>$ 90\%) \cite{khodatars_2021_deep,wang_2019_identification}.
-While these models cannot replace clinical professionals, they can offer valuable decision support.
-These neuroimaging-based diagnosis methods have the potential to revolutionise ASD diagnosis, but most current approaches lack in explainability.
+While these models cannot replace clinical professionals, they can offer valuable decision support, but most current approaches lack in explainability.
 These limitations reduce trust and hinder clinical acceptance of the model in real-world scenarios \cite{shortliffe_2018_clinical}.
 To address this challenge, there is a large body of research focusing on approaches that enhance the interpretability of DL models in the medical domain \cite{teng_2022_a}.
 However, identifying which approach should be used with functional connectivity data or how they should specifically be used to identify biomarkers in ASD has not yet been explored.